hickeng/financial/usage.md

 2. the true economic value received (cash + shares)

 Details for this tweak are inline the [Form 8949](#form-8949) section as it's proven to be something many people have questions about.

+The details of these two styles are noted on [costbasis.com](https://costbasis.com/calculators/cashtobootmerger.html#:~:text=you%20have%20two%20alternative%20ways%C2%A0to%20report%20this%20on%20your%20tax%20return).